What is science and technology journalism?

 If any of the following questions resonate with you, you might

-Write and Publish a Scientific Paper.
-6th ed.)
+to Write and Publish a Scientific Paper, 8th ed.)

-- Were you interested in both science classes and other
+- Have you been interested in both science classes and other

 - Do you enjoy reading?
 Do you find yourself mentally correcting